April 12, 2026

 January 13, 2026

 This is the year for FAFO.
-I am so excited to see the results!

 Here's something I've been thinking about lately.
 People tend to prioritize themselves—which is understandable.
 But it got me reflecting on my own position as a business owner, and whether I'm too accommodating.